jaxspades/personal-website/posts/posts/gaming/st-paddys-weekend-lan-party-p-t.md

 Hey all, in my third and final post about this past weekend's LAN party, I will be writing about probably the most frightening thing that has happened to me in a long time: I played a horror game for about 5 minutes.
 The game?
 PT.

+Before we dive in, did you read my bit on this weekend's LAN party, AKA Part 1?
+No?
+[READ IT.](http://www.colinhartwig.com/posts/gaming/st-paddys-weekend-lan-party/)
+Or perhaps you did, but missed Part 2, where I talk all about Towerfall Ascension?
+Because if so, then [click here](http://www.colinhartwig.com/posts/gaming/st-paddys-weekend-lan-party-towerfall-ascension/)

 # PT

 So PT (short for Playable Teaser), is a short yet complete horror puzzle game that is a trailer for an entirely different project.